cloudfoundry/docs-bosh/content/cli-int.md

 title: CLI Variable Interpolation
 ---

+!!! note
-<p class="note">Note: Applies to CLI v2.</p>
+    Applies to CLI v2.

 It's typically necessary to separate passwords, certificates, S3 bucket names etc. from YAML documents used with CLI commands such as `bosh create-env` and `bosh deploy`.
 Even though the structure of a YAML document (manifest) does not change these values are typically different.
 CLI provides special syntax in YAML documents to annotate such values making plain YAML document into a parameterized template.

+!!! note
-<p class="note">Note: Changing structure of a YAML document such as adding an S3 access configuration section is a bit more than just YAML document parameterization.
-Look into [operations files](cli-ops-files.md) for additional details.</p>
+    Changing structure of a YAML document such as adding an S3 access configuration section is a bit more than just YAML document parameterization.
+Look into [operations files](cli-ops-files.md) for additional details.

 ---
 ##  Variables {: #variables }